timtimer11/GCP-Stocks-Processing-and-Forecast/README.md

 ### Cloud Function 2:
 - preprocess_messages.py: A script to tranform data from Cloud Storage into dataframe with defined schema.
-- main.py: A script responsible for uploading preprocessed data into a new BigQuery table.
+- main.py: A script responsible for uploading preprocessed data into a new and historical BigQuery tables.

 ### PubSub Topic: stocks-function-trigger
 A PubSub Topic that triggers Cloud Function 1.